 Anker PowerCore+ Mini

 The PowerCore+ Mini is a lipstick-shaped portable charger.
-It only has a 3,350mAh capacity, which isn't enough to fully recharge most smartphones, but if it's a good option for people looking for a cheap and really pocketable charger.
-It charge via micro-USB.
+It only has a 3,350mAh capacity, which isn't enough to fully recharge most smartphones, but it's a good option for people looking for a cheap and really pocketable charger.
+It needs a micro-USB to charge.

 Belkin Boost Up Charge (Play Series)